 Geneticists are continuing to document the effects of the Black Death on Europe's population today.
 Analysis has shown that genetic diversity in England is much lower than it was in the eleventh century, perhaps because so many people died in the 1300s.
 While the rest of Europe does not show a lowered amount of genetic variation, that may be due to increased migration patterns in other places.

 The work of 19th-century scientists finally provided some answers about the causes of the Black Death.
-Read on to learn what they found.

 Causes of the Black Death